thestarlab/thestarlab.github.io/_posts/2020-10-10-recruiting.md

 includes full tuition coverage, a stipend, and health insurance, contingent on good progress through the program.

-Qualified candidates should have a degree in Statistics, Computer Science, Geography or a related discipline, and expertise in geographic information system (GIS) and remote sensing.
+Qualified candidates should have a degree in Geography, Statistics, Computer Science or a related discipline, and expertise in geographic information system (GIS) and remote sensing.
 Preference will be given to applicants with strong quantitative backgrounds and programming experiences in machine learning or geospatial data analysis.
 The stipend for this position is